 I’m always up for playing with a world’s first and if it’s going to make my music sound better, I’m all for it.
 I’m just not sure I want my fellow commuters to think I’m about to take on the Kessel run.

 From what I’ve seen and heard, the iSine 10 sound fantastic - when fed with a hi-res source and running DAC duties through its own cable.
-But then you’d expect as much for the about ₹29,000 they should cost when they launch in India, on Headphone Zone.
-The big question is whether they sound as good as similarly-priced buds that actually fit in your ears.
+But it costs ₹29,900, so the big question is whether they sound as good as similarly-priced buds that actually fit in your ears.

-Unfortunately, we’ll have to wait until October or early November to find out.
-As soon as I get a pair, I'll let you know if they're worth the hype.
+We're waiting on a review unit.
+As soon as we get a pair, we'll let you know if they're worth the hype.